 If your accident occurred on the job, you must notify your employer immediately after your accident in order to claim workers’ compensation benefits.
 You must report it within 30 days, or your claim could be denied.

-In a third-party case, you’ll typically have four years to file a lawsuit to recover compensation for your injuries.
-You’ll only have two years if you’re filing a wrongful death lawsuit.
+In a third-party case, you’ll typically have four years (if your accident occurred on or before 3/23/2023) or two years (if it occurred after that date) to file a lawsuit to recover compensation for your injuries.
+You’ll also only have two years if you’re filing a wrongful death lawsuit.

 Contact Our Jacksonville Construction Accident Lawyers For a Free Consultation